Feelings Chart for Kids – What Is It and How to Use It

 One may choose different designs and difficulty levels (for different ages).
 When done, print the emotions chart pdf that you like.
 Some posters are black and white so that children can practice coloring feelings.
 But looking at the emotion faces chart is not enough.
 It is better to use it as a game tool.

 - Name the Feelings.
 The fastest way to learn all the stuff is to repeat it.
 Every time you see your child is happy or irritated, tell him about it.
 I see you are happy, or it seems to me that you are angry.
 Ask why it is so.
-Then offer a child to guess what his facial expression made you come to such a conclusion.
+Then, offer a child to guess what his facial expression made you come to such a conclusion.

 - Puzzle it out.
 Start a game, the task of which is to guess the emotions passers-by have.
 By the way, it is a good activity when in a traffic jam.
 Remind a child to explain his position.

 A printable mood chart with faces is a powerful tool to explain complex concepts.
-It is also a powerful tool when your kids need to overcome growth mindset challenges.
+It is also a powerful tool for your kids to overcome growth mindset challenges.
 You will not believe how fast your children can make it.
 Plus, your communication with them will become more productive and meaningful.
 Download a printable kids’ emotion chart above and check whether it is true.
 It’s going to work, trust me.